zkcraft-game/zkcraft-app/readme.md

-# Zombok
+# zkCraft

-Zombok lets you own one-of-a-kind fighters with special skills.
+zkCraft lets you own one-of-a-kind fighters with special skills.
 These fighters grow and change as you play, creating a truly personal gaming experience!
 ![image](frontend/public/zombokview.png)

 ## Gameplay